-This methodology of sinking ship is mainly prevalent in the United States where the Northern regions of Hawaii and the Pacific coastline near California are used as prominent Sinkex areas.
+This methodology of sinking ships is mainly prevalent in the United States where the Northern regions of Hawaii and the Pacific coastline near California are used as prominent Sinkex areas.

 Purpose of Sinkex

-The main purposes of carrying out a sink exercise are twofold in nature:
+The main purposes of carrying out a sinking exercise are twofold in nature:

 - The navy uses the non-operational war vessels as a practical training ground to impart weapons’ training to its navy men

 - As this training is carried out on non-operational and old war vessels, it serves as an optimum way to do away with these non-functional vessels

 – The biggest pro of such an endeavour is perhaps to the naval cadets who learn about the weapons’ utilisation and various attack methods.
 The practical training provided is not just with simple missiles but also through submerged weaponry and torpedoes and even target air attacks.

 – Setting up a target zone to execute these practical training becomes easier.
 Since Sinkex is carried out within the borders of the United States, there is no political interference from any other international counter-part.

 – The most vital disadvantage is to the ecosystem of the area where the sink exercise is carried out.
 The old war vessels contain a lot of toxic and hazardous substances that if left around could cause spread of diseases and disorders in the neighbouring communities.